-- LEED® certification for the meter shop, warehouse, trades shop, fleet maintenance building, administration building and wellness building. - Significant energy efficiency in the administration building through appropriate envelope design, high efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes existing water pipeline on site.

-• "One water" water reduction and use strategy to maximize the use of non-potable water from an on-site ecological wastewater treatment system, including captured rainwater through an augmentation plan, best management practices in storm water management, and the reuse of water to extinction when legally possible.

-- Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.
+- LEED® certification for the meter shop, warehouse, trades shop, fleet maintenance building, administration building and wellness building. - Significant energy efficiency in the administration building through appropriate envelope design, high efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes existing water pipeline on site. - "One water" water reduction and use strategy to maximize the use of non-potable water from an on-site ecological wastewater treatment system, including captured rainwater through an augmentation plan, best management practices in storm water management, and the reuse of water to extinction when legally possible. - Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.

 Green Bond Project Team:

-Architect: Rnl Design Inc
+Architect: RNL Design Inc (now Stantec)

 General contractor: M. A. Mortenson Company

-Owner representative: Trammel Crow Company
+Owner representative: Trammell Crow Company

 Sustainability/LEED Certification Support: Brendle Group, Stantec, Ambient Energy

 In 2016, the OCR Project was registered with the U.S. Green Building Council.
-The Board intends to pursue different levels of LEED certifications for all of the new buildings constructed.
+Denver Water intends to pursue different levels of LEED certifications for all of the new buildings constructed.
 LEED is a green building certification program offered by the U.S. Green Building Council.
 Projects submitted for LEED certification are reviewed by the Green Building Certification Institute, a third-party organization, and assigned points based on the project's implementations of strategies and solutions aimed at achieving high performance in sustainable site development, water efficiency, energy efficiency, materials selection and indoor environmental quality, and more.
-There can be no assurance that any particular minimum LEED certification level will be achieved, and the failure to achieve any particular LEED certification for the 2017A Bonds, other than LEED certification for various projects financed in whole, or in part, from the proceeds of the Series 2017A Bonds.
+There can be no assurance that any particular minimum LEED certification level will be achieved, and the failure to achieve any particular LEED certification level will not constitute a default under the bond resolution.
+Denver Water will not pursue a certification for the 2017A Bonds, other than LEED certification for various projects financed in whole, or in part, from the proceeds of the Series 2017A Bonds.

-The total cost of the OCR Project is currently estimated at \$197.2 million.
-Project expenditures for years 2015 and 2016 total \$36 million and were financed from the proceeds of the Series 2016A Revenue Bonds.
-Proceeds from 2017A Revenue Bonds, labeled as green bonds, of approximately \$160 million are proposed to finance the remaining costs of the project for 2017 through 2020.
+As of December 31, 2019, the total cost of the OCR Project is estimated at \$204.8 million.
+Project expenditures for years 2015 and 2016 totaled \$36 million and were financed from the proceeds of the Series 2016A Revenue Bonds.
+Proceeds from 2017A Revenue Bonds, labeled as green bonds, of approximately \$160 million were designated for financing the majority of the remaining costs of the project for 2017 through 2020.